EnriqueSPR/leaf_disease/README.md

 * Finally, is also worth noticing that our dataset is somewhat similar to a famous benchmark dataset extensively used in a **Leaf Segmentation Challenge (LSC)** from the Computer Vision Problems in Plant Phenotyping platform (**[CVPPP](https://www.plant-phenotyping.org/CVPPP2020)**).
 Similarly, all images are taken from the top and have uniform backgrounds.
 Hence, a transfer learning approach could be also used taking advantage of one of the state of the art models trained on the CVPPP dataset (i.e. **[Mask R-CNN](https://github.com/csiro-robotics/UPGen)**).
 For this, we should have segmented versions of our pictures.
-A possibility that I mentioned in the last section (possible improvements).
+A possibility that I mention in the last section (possible improvements).
 ---

 ## 4. Resize pictures and use data augmentation.